Find the more up-to-date author media kit templates on this newer post.

 Design Tips for Media Kit Layout

-Some more tips I learnt while doing this exercise and from the book ‘Design Essentials’.
+Some more tips I learnt while doing this exercise from the book ‘Design Essentials’.
 Choose two typefaces, which match each other in weight (sans and sans serif is fine).
-Go for 11 and 12 point if in doubt about body font size.
+Go for 11 and 12 points if in doubt about body font size.